 Why Do Cats Like Shaking and Rattling Noises?

-- The shaking of a bag of kibble
+- Shaking a bag of kibble

-- The pouring of kibble into a bow
+- Pouring kibble into a bowl

-- The placing of the bowl on the ground
+- Placing the bowl on the ground

 Why Do Cats Like Clicking and Scratching Noises?